Zardari, Bilawal visit Nawaz today for condolence

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Former president Asif Ali Zardari and Chairman Pakistan People's Party Bilawal Bhutto Zardari will visit Lahore today (Sunday) to condole with former prime minister Nawaz Sharif on the demise of his wife Begum Kulsoom Nawaz.
+ISLAMABAD: Former president Asif Ali Zardari and Chairman Pakistan People’s Party Bilawal Bhutto Zardari will visit Lahore toady (Sunday) to condole with former Prime Minister Nawaz Sharif on the demise of his wife Begum Kulsoom Nawaz.

-After the condolence meeting with Nawaz Sharif, Asif Ali Zardari and Bilawal Bhutto Zardari will return to Islamabad to attend the joint sitting of both the Houses of parliament, scheduled to be held on Monday in which President Dr Arif Alvi will address parliament to kick off the first Parliamentary year of the newly-elected National Assembly as per the Constitution.
+After condolence meeting with Nawaz Sharif, Asif Ali Zardari and Bilawal Bhutto Zardari will return to Islamabad to attend the joint sitting of both the Houses of Parliament, scheduled to be held on Monday in which President Dr Arif Alvi will address the Parliament to kick off the first Parliamentary year of newly elected National Assembly as per Constitution.

 The PPP has already summoned the parliamentary party meeting of the PPP to formulate strategy for the upcoming session of the National Assembly, scheduled to be started from Tuesday in which the PTI government is set to present the revised Finance Bill to make amendment in finance Bill 2018, income tax and customs laws.